tripptuttle/missing-link/README.md

 ## Others
 For input elements, I used for for and id and matching name attributes to link the hypermedia controls.
 But in general, I tried to use the HTML5 elements to indicate how a section is related to the other sections.
 For example, the "linked-results" section is nested within the "results-detail" section.``````

-A Readme.md file in the GitHub repository documenting:

-the attribute values used to describe your application flow, and the types and properties used to describe your data.